marcelmokos/protractor-starter/README.md

 - No configuration required
 - One command for setup and run
-- Linting and automatic code style fixing using Eslint build in, specially for protractor and jasmine
+- Linting and automatic code style fixing using eslint build in, specially for protractor and jasmine
-- test examples using page object pattern
+- Test examples using page object pattern

 ## Run tests